 Other than the puddle shaped burn patterns and indications of high heat left behind by the fire that killed his three daughters, the only evidence against Willingham were witnesses who claimed he exhibited strange behaviour, a jailhouse snitch who claimed Willingham confessed to him, and an “expert” witness who claimed his Iron Maiden and Led Zeppelin posters, along with a skull and dagger tattoo, could only mean Willingham was a psychopath.

 Willingham was charged with the murder of his three children.
 There is no question that a guilty verdict for this crime in Texas would lead to Willingham’s swift execution.

 Johnny Webb, who had shared a cell with Willingham, testified that the father had confessed to setting the fire.
-Prosecution was adamant they had not offered any sort of reduced sentence in exchange for Webb’s testimony.
+The prosecution was adamant they had not offered any sort of reduced sentence in exchange for Webb’s testimony.

 Hearsay, strange behaviour and puddle-shaped burn patterns made up the entirety of the case against Willingham and in bloodthirsty Texas, that was enough.
 Willingham was sentenced to die.

 The death sentence was to be carried out in February of 2004, and just a month prior, Governor Rick Perry received a report from Gerald Hurst, an experienced arson investigator, who discredited all the evidence in the original investigation that led to the assumption of arson.
 Hurst’s opinion was that the evidence was not consistent with arson.
 If this were true, it would mean no murder had occurred at all.